zulqar-abbas/nuces-circle/README.md

+# NUCES-CIRCLE
-**NUCES-CIRCLE** is a social media platform that offers a unique experience offering a community for students of FAST-NUCES interested in technology to communicate.
+Nuces Circle is a social media platform that offers a unique experience offering a community for students of FAST-NUCES interested in technology to communicate.

 # Features
 ## Application features